 - Governing bodies

-Training can be held within one institution, or you can outsource your training by sending your employees on different courses.
+Training can be held within one institution, or you can outsource your training by sending your employees on different training courses.

 Difference between training and workshop